gastonsbaguette/IMU-Robot/README.md

 # IMU-Robot
-IMU controlled robot w/ FK and IK
+IMU controlled robot with forward kinematics and